 We receive this question a lot from parents.
 Scour the internet for “life insurance for children” and you will read some scathing reasons from financial “experts” why purchasing life insurance for children is a waste of money.
 Some of the reasons they state we agree with.
 Yes, we do!
 However, these experts are missing an important component of life insurance that makes coverage on children beneficial.
-In this article, we discuss the benefits of buying life insurance for your child.
+In this article, we discuss the benefits and when to buy life insurance for your child.
 We also discuss when you should not buy life insurance for your child, too.

 Many financial experts and planners make confusing statements about life insurance.
 We see this confusion more when you buy life insurance for your child.